BluCloudEngineer/UWA-Git-Good-Presentation-2022/README.md

 | push_to_docker_hub.yml  | Runs unit tests, build and pushes the Docker container to Docker Hub                                                                 | main              | Push to single branch     |
 | python_linting.yml      | Run Python PEP 8 formatting over the codebase and creates an new pull request if the linting fails.
 An example can be seen here: #17 | main and develop  | Push to multiple branches |
 | python_unit_tests.yml   | Runs pytest unit tests against the codebase                                                                                          | main and develop  | New Pull Requests         |

+## AWS CodePipeline Pipeline

+### Overview

+A pipeline has been created that runs unit tests of the codebase and deploys the Python Flask web application to an Amazon EC2 instance.
+The pipeline is executed when changes are made to the `main` branch.

+### Deploying the Pipeline

+1. Login to the AWS Management Console.

+2. Change your Region to `ap-southeast-2 (Sydney)` (if you haven't already).

+3. Once logged in, navigate to the `AWS CloudFormation Console`.

+4. Create a new Stack with new resources.

+5. Choose the `Upload a template file` option and upload the following file `pipeline/pipeline.yml`, then press `Next`.

+6. Enter the following for the `Stack name`: UWA-Git-Good-Presentation-Pipeline

+7. Enter the GitHub connector ARN for the `GitHubConnectionArn` parameter.

+8. Enter the name of the Amazon S3 bucket used by AWS CodePipeline for the `PipelineAmazonS3Bucket` parameter.

+9. Press `Next`.

+10. Press `Next` again.

+11. Scroll down to the bottom of the page and select the `I acknowledge that AWS CloudFormation might create IAM resources` checkbox, then press `Create stack`.

+12. Once the pipeline stack has been deployed, it will automatically deploy the Python Flask web application to AWS.

 ## Installation